jeffreyrdcs/RDPass-GUI/README.md

 * py-bcrypt
 * pycryptodome

-Versions that I used are listed in requirements.txt.
+Versions I used are listed in requirements.txt.
 Run this command to install the dependencies:

     pip install -r requirements.txt